ruralant/portfolio/src/posts/development/types-in-typescript-3.md

 ---
-title: Types in Typescript - Objects
+title: Types in Typescript - Type assertion and type guards
 slug: types-in-typescript-3
-subtitle: A detailed look into the primitive types in Typescript
+subtitle: Let's talk about two of the most misused types in Typescript and how to handle types unknown at the time you develop.
 category: programming
 tags: [typescript]
 mainImage: https://res.cloudinary.com/antonio-rossi/image/upload/w_1000,fl_progressive/v1648646194/articles/functional-programming/pure_zyijgf.jpg